 Social anxiety can lead you to avoid people, situations, or opportunities that matter to you.
 Over time, this avoidance can make you feel isolated, stuck, or disconnected from the life you want to live.

-Common Symptoms of Social Anxiety:
+What are Common Symptoms of Social Anxiety?

 • Fear of being watched, judged, or criticized